peterkhe1999/CheatSheet/OSCP/README.md

 E.g., An unquoted service binary path `C:\Program Files\My Program\My Service\service.exe`

-When Windows starts the service, it will use the following order to try to start the executable file due to the spaces in the path
+When Windows starts the service, it will use the following order to try to start the executable file due to the spaces in the path:

 - `C:\Program.exe`
 - `C:\Program Files\My.exe`